hanabi/hanabi.github.io/other-conventions/BGA.md

 * On BGA, the system is that number clues mean *Save Clues*, and color clues mean *Play Clues*.
 * In my group, both number AND color clues can be used to save cards.
 * ANY clue that touches the chop has to be treated as a *Save Clue* first and foremost.
 If you can rule out a *Save Clue* interpretation, then you know that it is a *Chop Focus Play Clue*.
 * Why do this?
-It allows us to choose the exact clue type that would touch valuable cards, or AVOID touching duplicated cards.
-(We call this *Good Touch Principle*, by the way.)
+It allows us to choose the exact clue type that would avoid touching duplicated cards.

 ### Early Save Play Clues - Deleted